 Since the introduction, Imani has become extremely attached to her daughter, constantly holding and carrying around the infant, zookeepers said.
 This is the first baby for Imani and the 17th gorilla to be born at the Safari Park, according to zoo officials.
 The habitat is now home to eight gorillas, including the new baby.
 [Related: Gallery of Monkey Mug Shots]

-this spring, sharing the road is not limited to cars and bikes.
+As the park opens to cyclists this spring, sharing the road is not limited to cars and bikes.
 The park’s wildlife often wanders onto roadways, making for some unusual encounters.
 The bison in the above photo appears to be lying down for a spell while two cyclists glide past in amazement.

 Bicyclists willing to brave the unpredictable elements of spring in Yellowstone are allowed to travel 49 miles (79 kilometers) of park roads from the West Entrance at West Yellowstone, Mont., to Mammoth Hot Springs.
 Bicycle access to Old Faithful will begin on April 18, when the first interior park roads open to public motorized vehicles.

 But, a bicycle trip into Yellowstone this time of year should not to be taken lightly.
 The quickly changing weather can be challenging.
 Snow and ice may still cover sections of roads, which may be lined with tall snowbanks.
 And, of course, resting wildlife may be just around the bend.
 [Related: A Scenic Tour of Yellowstone National Park]